-a.
-Initiation of an Appeal:

-- (1) An evaluee may initiate a formal appeal at two stages in the evaluation process: - (a) After the evaluation by the department, school, or program.(b) After the evaluation by the Advancement Committee. - (2) Grounds and deadlines for formal appeals:

-(a) A formal appeal of the evaluation conducted by the department, school, or program is limited to issues affecting fairness, completeness, or adequacy of consideration by the department, school, or program in conducting the evaluation.
-The appeal must be initiated within ten (10) working days after the evaluee has completed reviewing the evaluation file that the department, school, or program forwarded to the dean and the Advancement Committee (Chapter III, Section 4.b). (b) A formal appeal of the evaluation conducted by the Advancement Committee is limited to questions of fairness, completeness, or adequacy of consideration by the Advancement Committee in conducting the evaluation.
-It may not raise questions about the evaluation at the departmental level unless the questions pertain to duties of the Advancement Committee recommendation (Chapter III, Section 4.c.(6)).

-(3) To initiate a formal appeal, the evaluee must submit a list specifying alleged violations of the code to the chairperson of the Professional Standards Committee within the time limits specified above.

-(4) Upon receipt the chairperson of the Professional Standards Committee shall provide a copy of the list of alleged code violations to the department, school, or program (if the evaluee is appealing its evaluation) or to the Advancement Committee (if the evaluee is appealing its evaluation).
+- a.
+Initiation of an Appeal: - (1) An evaluee may initiate a formal appeal at two stages in the evaluation process: - (a) After the evaluation by the department, school, or program. - (b) After the evaluation by the Advancement Committee. - (2) Grounds and deadlines for formal appeals: - (a) A formal appeal of the evaluation conducted by the department, school, or program is limited to issues affecting fairness, completeness, or adequacy of consideration by the department, school, or program in conducting the evaluation.
+The appeal must be initiated within ten (10) working days after the evaluee has completed reviewing the evaluation file that the department, school, or program forwarded to the dean and the Advancement Committee (Chapter III, Section 4.b). - (b) A formal appeal of the evaluation conducted by the Advancement Committee is limited to questions of fairness, completeness, or adequacy of consideration by the Advancement Committee in conducting the evaluation.
+It may not raise questions about the evaluation at the departmental level unless the questions pertain to duties of the Advancement Committee specified in the code.
+The appeal must be initiated by the evaluee within five (5) working days after receiving the Advancement Committee's recommendation (Chapter III, Section 4.c.(6)). - (3) To initiate a formal appeal, the evaluee must submit a list specifying alleged violations of the code to the chairperson of the Professional Standards Committee within the time limits specified above. - (4) Upon receipt the chairperson of the Professional Standards Committee shall provide a copy of the list of alleged code violations to the department, school, or program (if the evaluee is appealing its evaluation) or to the Advancement Committee (if the evaluee is appealing its evaluation).